Jakephillips55/chitter-challenge/README.md

 following from this I created the database that Chitter will utillize to through my code using pqsl and the following cmds CREATE DATABASE peeps
 CREATE TABLE peeps(id SERIAL PRIMARY KEY, url VARCHAR(60));

+Additionally setup a test database to use in TDD